qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

 :class:`QgsLayerTreeGroup <qgis.core.QgsLayerTreeGroup>` has many other useful
-method that can be used to obtain other information of the TOC:
+methods that can be used to obtain more information about the TOC:

 .. code-block:: python